nathanrooy/rpi-urban-mobility-tracker/README.md

 ```sh
 python main.py -camera -model_path pednet_20200326_tflite_graph.tflite label_path labels.txt
 ```
-When using the `-tpu` option, don't forget to update the model paths accordingly.
+You can always just change the path within `main.py` too.
+Lastly, when using the `-tpu` option, don't forget to update the model paths accordingly.

 ## Usage
 To run while using the Raspberry Pi camera data source run the following: